zhixiangyao/vite-react-ts-starter/README.md

-# Vite + React + ReactRouter + Zustand + TypeScript + StyledComponents + WindiCss
+# Vite + React + ReactRouter + Zustand + TypeScript + StyledComponents + TailwindCSS

-This template will help you start developing in Vite using React ReactRouter Zustand TypeScript StyledComponents WindiCSS.
+This template will help you start developing in Vite using React ReactRouter Zustand TypeScript StyledComponents TailwindCSS.

 **Editor:**